Minimmit: Fast Finality with Even Faster Blocks: The intuition

 The conditions above also suffice to ensure that if all correct processors enter a view $v$, then they all eventually leave the view.
 Towards a contradiction, suppose all correct processors enter view $v$, but it is not the case that they all leave the view.
-Since correct processors forward nullifications and notarizations upon receiving them, this means that no correct processor leaves view $v$.
+Since correct processors forward nullifications and notarisations upon receiving them, this means that no correct processor leaves view $v$.
 Each correct processor eventually receives, from at least $n-f$ processors, either a vote for some block for view $v$ or a nullify$(v)$ message.
-If any correct processor receives an M-notarization for the block they voted for, then we reach an immediate contradiction.
+If any correct processor receives an M-notarisation for the block they voted for, then we reach an immediate contradiction.
 So, suppose otherwise.
 If $p_i$ is a correct processor that votes for a view $v$ block, it follows that $p_i$ receives messages from at least $(n-f)-(2f)=n-3f\geq 2f+1$ processors, each of which is either a nullify$(v)$ message or a vote for a view $v$ block different than the view $v$ block that $p_i$ votes for.
 So, $p_i$ sends a nullify$(v)$ message via (b).
 Any correct processor that does not vote for a view $v$ block also sends a nullify$(v)$ message, so all correct processors send nullify$(v)$ messages, giving the required contradiction.

-Once we have ensured that correct processors progress through the views, establishing liveness just amounts to showing that each correct leader after GST finalises a new block.
-This now follows easily, using the reasoning outlined in (i) and (ii) above, where we explained that (after GST) processors are guaranteed to receive all the messages they need to verify the validity of a block proposed by a correct leader.
+\emph{Adding an extra instruction to send votes}.
+Once we have ensured that correct processors progress through the views, establishing liveness amounts to showing that each correct leader after GST finalises a new block.
+This now follows quite easily, using the reasoning outlined in (i) and (ii) above, where we explained that (after GST) processors are guaranteed to receive all the messages they need to verify the validity of a block proposed by a correct leader.
+However, a subtle issue does require us to stipulate one further context in which correct processors should vote for a block.
+Suppose view $v$ begins after GST and that the leader for view $v$ is correct.
+Since a correct processor $p_i$ proceeds to view $v+1$ immediately upon seeing an M-notarisation for a view $v$ block $b$, and since it is possible that this is received \emph{before} $p_i$ receives all nullifications required to verify that $p_i$ should vote for $b$, the possibility apparently remains that correct processors will proceed to view $v+1$ without $b$ receiving an L-notarisation, i.e., we do not yet have any guarantee that all correct processors will vote for $b$.
+To avoid this, we stipulate that, if $p_i$ receives an M-notarisation for $b$ and has not previously sent a nullify$(v)$ message or voted during view $v$, then $p_i$ should vote for $b$ before entering view $v+1$.
+In this case, the fact that $b$ has already received an M-notarisation means that some correct processors have already voted for $b$, so it is safe for $p_i$ to do the same.
 The formal proof appears in Section \ref{analysis}.